Skip to main content

 • If you’re coming to the island in your own boat, make sure that the contents of your boat are secure from wind and local birds.

-• When at sea, ensure waste like used boat batteries, appliances, and furniture are taken back with you.
+• When at sea, ensure items like used boat batteries, appliances, and furniture are taken back with you.

 Containers for Change

-Here’s how you can be involved and where your change goes:
+Here’s how you can be involved, and find out more about where the change from your containers goes:

-• Drop off your loose containers and we’ll do the rest.
-Your change will go to The Rottnest Foundation.
+• Drop off your loose containers at our public donation point, located at the R.I.G.C Clubhouse and we’ll do the rest.
+Your change will go to the Rottnest Foundation.

-• Or, bag your containers, label the bag with your own Containers for Change ID, and take it to our refund point.
+• Or, bag your containers, label the bag with your own Containers for Change ID, and take it to one of our Drop & Go refund points located at Geordie Cafe and Pedal & Flipper Hire.
 The change from your containers will then go back to you.

 Learn more about Containers for Change